KuntaWasonga/Apache-AGE-Internship_Coding-Test/Question_No-2/README.md

 ## Question No. 2

-This project provides a C implementation of the Fibonacci sequence calculation using dynamic programming.
-It utilizes the given `Node` structure to represent arithmetic operations and their operands.
+This project provides a C implementation of the Fibonacci sequence calculation using 3 methods:
+- Dynamic Programming
+- Recursive approach
+- Memoisation

 # Development Environment